keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 ### Nested Array

-Suppose now that the endpoint `/users` returns a more complicated response like this:
+Suppose now that the endpoint `/users` returns a more complicated response:

 {% highlight json %}
 {